qasimza/senior-design-spring/hw-essays-spring/USER_MANNUAL.md

 ### My search did not produce any results.
 What went wrong?
 Occasionally, TuneMe may not produce any results due to the complex nature of a user's query.
 Try to reduce the number of parameters you are using to search to get more results.

+### My Search results do not have themes for some of the tracks.
+Why?
+Unfortunately, not all songs have been categorized into themes.
+Based on lyrical similarity, some songs seem to have the same themes as others.
+However not all songs have been tagged based on the similarity-score analysis, which made it too ambiguous to assign it a theme.